cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 - Data structures influence the algorithm, thus the two steps are often paired.
 - Biggest problem students have when writing algorithms is providing sufficient detail.
 - Formal pseudocode is an intermediary step between informal pseudocode and final code.
-- It isn’t needed but can be helpful.
+- It isn't needed but can be helpful.
 - Example of complete informal pseudocode:

 ```text